The Original Smash Burger Tacos

 Once the meat is on the hot surface, grab a tortilla and your pressing utensil.

 Place the tortilla on top of the ball of meat and smash it down, pressing the burger flat onto the surface.
-Lift up the press to see if you’ve smashed it into a thin patty.
-It’s absolutely fine if the burger smashes past the edge of the tortilla.
-Trust me, it will cook.
+Lift up the press to see if you’ve smashed it into a thin patty, which should smush to the edges of the tortilla.
+It’s fine if the burger smashes past the edge—trust me, it will cook.

 The hot surface will sear the meat within about 2-3 minutes.
 Watch the color of the beef change from bright red to brown, and the edges should be crispy on the bottom.